1. Most pool stores provide free water analysis. Take advantage of it. The best way to learn about your water chemistry is by working with an expert.

 · Mark the current water level with a piece of tape, and run the system for exactly 24 hours.
 Measure the amount of water loss and record.

-· Mark the water level again, and this time let the pool sit WITH THE SYSTEM OFF for 24 hours.
+· Fill the pool back up to the original mark, this time let the pool sit WITH THE SYSTEM OFF for 24 hours.
 Measure the amount of water loss and record.

-· If your water loss is greater with the system running, the leak is probably in your pool plumbing.
+· If your water loss is greater with the system running or off, the leak is probably in your pool plumbing.
+This would require a pressure test to locate the leak.

 8. For stubborn algae that just won’t go away, some extra measures may be needed.
 Remember that anything that has been in the pool may be contaminated with algae, and could easily re-introduce algae into the pool.

-· Clean pool equipment such as brushes, vacuum accessories, etc.
+· Clean pool equipment such as brushes, vacuum accessories, floats, toys, etc.

 · Thoroughly clean all steps, ladder etc. Pay particular attention to the underside of ladder treads, a favorite place for algae.

 9. If your PH is unusually low, chances are your alkalinity is also low and should be balanced first.
-You may not need a PH adjustment.
+You may not need a PH adjustment once the alkalinity is brought into proper range.

 11. Learn the function of your control valves in your pool plumbing.
 Mark each valve clearly; skimmer, main drain, etc. with a permanent marker.